 - 3.8.1.
 You have a statutory right to be accompanied by a member of DWFRS staff (work colleague) or Trades Union official (representative) at all Disciplinary Hearing stages of this procedure.
 Persons acting in a professional capacity, for example a solicitor, may not take part in disciplinary proceedings except in very exceptional circumstances.
 If you wish to make such a request, contact the HR Case Manager; however, there is no obligation on the Service to agree.
 This also applies to the appeal meeting process. - 3.8.2.
-You may request for your work colleague or representative to address the formal disciplinary hearing in order to:

-- present your case - sum up your case - respond on your behalf to support any view expressed at the meeting. - 3.8.3.
+You may request for your work colleague or representative to address the formal disciplinary hearing to: - present your case - sum up your case - respond on your behalf to support any view expressed at the meeting. - 3.8.3.
 The work colleague/representative can also confer with you during the disciplinary meeting and participate as fully as possible in the meeting, including asking witnesses questions. - 3.8.4.
-The work colleague/representative does not have the right to answer questions on your behalf, or to address the Disciplinary Hearing if you do not wish it, or to prevent DWFRS from explaining their case. - 3.8.5.
-You should make every effort to attend the Disciplinary Hearing.
-In the event that you fail to attend, the Service reserves the right hear the case in your absence.
+The work colleague/representative does not have the right to answer questions on your behalf, or to address the Disciplinary Hearing without your express permission or prevent DWFRS from explaining their case. - 3.8.5.
+You must make every effort to attend the Disciplinary Hearing.
+If you fail to attend without reasonable mitigation, the Service reserves the right hear the case in your absence.
 In these circumstances, you may elect to send a representative to read a pre-prepared statement from you.
-The representative does not have the right to answer questions on your behalf, to address the Disciplinary Hearing, or to prevent DWFRS from explaining their case.
+The representative does not have the right to answer questions on your behalf, to address the Disciplinary Hearing, or to prevent DWFRS from explaining their case. - 3.8.6.
+All formal hearings will be held in person unless reasonable adjustments, confirmed by Occupational Health dictate otherwise.